fife-rpg/fife-rpg-docs/source/tutorial/controlling.rst

 self._eventmanager.addMouseListener will register our Listener as a MouseListener.

-For each FIFE listener interface we add to the base classed we need to add all possible events, otherwise you will get errors.
+For each FIFE listener interface we add to the base class we need to add all possible events, otherwise you will get errors.

 For the `IMouseListener <http://www.fifengine.net/epydoc/fife.fife.IMouseListener-class.html>`_